ak4900/WDXpeak-Note/fastcode/lecture_note.md

     + In Fermi, 48 warps of context are maintained per core
     + In Fermi, each thread block can have up to 1024 threads

+## Synchronization

++ `__syncthreads()`
+    * waits until all threads in the thread block have reached this point and all global and shared memory accesses made by these threads prior to `__syncthreads()` are visible to all threads in the block
+    * used to coordinate communication between the threads of the same block

 ## Compilation

 + Any source file containing CUDA language extensions must be compiled with NVCC